Fast-track means a quick and flexible job start for highly qualified foreign employees.

 The Fast-track scheme is divided into four tracks.
 The foreign national can apply under the scheme if he or she has been offered a job by a certified company and the job offered meets one of the following criteria:

-Regulation of the minimum gross annual pay effective from 1 January 2017
+Adjustment of the minimum gross annual pay effective from 1 February 2017

 If you have already submitted an application or intend to submit an application under the Pay Limit track of the Fast-track scheme, you must be aware of the following: